St George’s follows St George's, University of London Return to Site Key Principles and associated guidance.

 Augment conventional contact tracing with St George’s information, e.g. timetables/ registers.

-Support staff / students who are contacts of those testing positive to isolate for 14 days from point of last contact.
+Support staff to staff / students who are contacts of those testing positive to isolate in line with latest guidance.

 7. Data collection